HMRC Tax Investigations

 Tax Credit Investigations – An investigation focusing on the credits received.

 Avoiding disputes with HMRC can easily be avoided.
-Returns are often incorrect due to simple mistakes, accidents, oversight, confusion, or misunderstanding of the law.
+Very often returns are incorrect due to simple mistakes, accidents, oversight, confusion, or misunderstanding of the law.
 No matter what the reason, when incorrect returns are identified, they must be corrected, either immediately, or after the conclusion of any criminal proceedings that might be undertaken.

 It is important to cooperate when an investigation has been requested and using the services of a good accountant is an essential requirement.